datacarpentry/r-socialsci/_episodes/04-ggplot2.md

 ## Adding Labels and Titles

 By default, the axes labels on a plot are determined by the name of the variable being plotted.
-However, **`ggplot2`** offers lots of cusomization options, like specifing the axes labels, and adding a title to the plot with relatively few lines of code.
+However, **`ggplot2`** offers lots of customization options, like specifying the axes labels, and adding a title to the plot with relatively few lines of code.
 We will add more informative x and y axis labels to our plot of proportion of house type by village and also add a title.